-On Windows, Visual C++ creates resources by compiling .rc files.
-You can create the .rc file either by entering text directly into the file or by using the development system's resource editor.
+On Windows, Visual C++ creates resources by compiling resource (.rc) files.
+You can create a resource file either by entering text directly into the file or by using the development system's resource editor.
+An exception is Visual C++ 8 Express Edition which does not support resource editing so you must enter text directly into the file using the source code editor.